Johana Martinez

 Did anyone or anything inspire you to do this?

-Well, it's just that everyone who lives in L.A., or many people who live in L.A., ends up seeing homeless people.
+It’s just that everyone who lives in L.A., or most people here, end up seeing homeless people.
 And it’s so sad to see that, especially with many people avoiding them or trying to avoid eye contact — avoiding them like they’re the plague.
-Still, they're just regular human beings who deserve another chance.
+Still, they’re just regular human beings who deserve another chance.

 Is there anything you like to do during your free time?